sendgrid/sendgrid-php/README.md

 **TLDR: If you upgrade and don't change your code appropriately, things *WILL* break.**

 One of the most notable changes is how `addTo()` behaves.
 We are now using our Web API parameters instead of the X-SMTPAPI header.
 What this means is that if you call `addTo()` multiple times for an email, **ONE** email will be sent with each email address visible to everyone.
-To utilize the original behavior of having and individual email sent to each recipient, this includes using substitutions, you must now use `addSmtpapiTo()`. **This will break any type of substitution unless you update to use `addSmtpapiTo()`.**
+To utilize the original behavior of having an individual personalized email sent to each recipient you must now use `addSmtpapiTo()`. **This will break substitutions if there is more than one To address added unless you update to use `addSmtpapiTo()`.**

 Smtpapi addressing methods cannot be mixed with non Smtpapi addressing methods.
-Meaning you cannot currently use cc and bcc with `addSmtpapiTo()`.
+Meaning you cannot currently use Cc and Bcc with `addSmtpapiTo()`.

 The `send()` method now raises a `\SendGrid\Exception` if the response code is not 200 and returns an instance of `\SendGrid\Response`.